The Looney Tunes Show: Production

 The Looney Tunes Show was originally envisioned as Looney Tunes Laff Riot, a "true-to-the-classics" show emulating the original run of Looney Tunes shorts announced in July 2009 by Warner Bros.
 Animation.
-However, it was scrapped because the executives were not impressed, and it was later retooled into the sitcom-inspired The Looney Tunes Show which premiered on May 3, 2011, on Cartoon Network.
-The show features new character designs by Ottawa-based artist Jessica Borutski which were first created for Looney Tunes Laff Riot and also later retooled for the final series.
+The show was produced and directed by Mauricio Pardo and Matt Danner, the latter of whom also co-wrote the theme song.
+Other crew members working on the show included Doug Langdale, Bob Camp, Chris Reccardi, Mike Fontanelli, Jim Smith, Lynne Naylor, Eddie Fitzgerald, Jim Gomez, Richard Pursel, Joe Alaskey (Bugs Bunny and Daffy Duck), and Bob Bergen (Porky Pig and Tweety).
+Ottawa-based artist Jessica Borutski created new character designs for the series.
+However, Looney Tunes Laff Riot was scrapped because the executives were not impressed, and it was later retooled into the sitcom-inspired The Looney Tunes Show which premiered on May 3, 2011, on Cartoon Network.
+Borutski's character designs were later retooled for the final series.
 The Laff Riot pilot would surface on September 4, 2020.

 As is standard for most modern animated sitcoms like The Simpsons and Family Guy, the series does not use a laugh track.

 The animation was produced by Yearim and Rough Draft Korea, along with Toon City Animation in the first season.
 The Wile E. Coyote and the Road Runner shorts were produced by Crew972.